A year later, it's time for another deep dive on CFCC: Finances, firings, and faculty morale

 - Part I: CFCC could be violating regulations on using state money for contract buyouts

 - Part II: CFCC dissolved its ‘full-time equivalency’ department.
 What does that mean?

 - Part III: Two high-profile CFCC resignees discuss their reasons for leaving

 And, for an even-deeper dive, an even-expanding list of the coverage of issues at CFCC can be found here.

-Editor note: During the original broadcast of this episode we stated that the September 22 CFCC Board of Trustees meeting was not live-streamed.
+Editor's note: During the original live broadcast of this episode we stated that the September 22 CFCC Board of Trustees meeting was not live-streamed.
 That was inaccurate: while several people did have trouble accessing the stream, the meeting was apparently broadcast online live.
 However, CFCC still does not archive meeting videos — unlike many other local government entities.
 Still, we apologize for the error.